TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Based on the assumption that random cross-ligations between DNA fragments of different chromosomes (*trans*) occur more likely as compared to cross-ligations between DNA fragments of the same chromosome (*cis*), the ratio of the numbers of cis and trans read pairs is taken as an indicator of poor Hi-C libraries (Wingett 2015, Nagano 2015).
-Within Diachromatic, the CLC is calculated as proportion of trans read pairs amongst all unique paired read pairs.
+Within Diachromatic, the CLC is calculated as proportion of trans read pairs amongst all unique uniquely mapped pairs.

 Re-ligation coefficient (RLC)
 -----------------------------

-Percentage of unique paired read pairs that did not arise from fragments with dangling-ends, i.e. ends that correspond to un-ligated restriction enzyme cutting sites.
+Percentage of unique uniquely mapped pairs that did not arise from fragments with dangling-ends, i.e. ends that correspond to un-ligated restriction enzyme cutting sites.
 The RLC is intended to reflect the efficiency of the re-ligation step and could possibly be used to improve experimental